LoginRadius/engineering-portal/content/basic-query-operations-in-mongodb/index.md

 date: "2021-01-15"
 coverImage: "coverImage.png"
 author: "Anil Gupta"
-tags: ["MongoDB","Find Query"]
+tags: ["MongoDB"]
 ---
-# Basic Query Operations in MongoDB

 ## Overview

-MongoDB is an open source and document oriented database.
+MongoDB is an open-source and document-oriented database.
 It’s also a NoSQL database.
 I assume that you have a basic understanding of the RDBMS and know the querying data from tables.
-In this blog we will learn how to perform the same basic query operations in MongoDB like RDBMS.
+In this blog, we will learn how to perform the same basic query operations in MongoDB like RDBMS.

 ## Create a Sample Database

-Before start we will create a sample DB with some sample data to perform all operations.
+Before the start, we will create a sample DB with some sample data to perform all operations.

 We will create a database with name _myDB_ and will create a collection with name _orders_.
-For this the statement would be as follows.
+For this, the statement would be as follows.

 ```